crystal-linux/malachite/docs/COMMON_FEATURES.md

 Theoretically, this only actually speeds things up by a minute amount (think milliseconds, really).
 Where this feature shines however is in repository mode, where it enables helpful automation features such as `build_on_update`.

-Regardless, it's recommended to keep this enabled for the slight speedup, and only disable it if it causes issues.
+Regardless, it's recommended to keep this enabled for the slight speed-up, and only disable it if it causes issues.
 I've never personally had issues with it in the past, but who knows what could happen.
 This is Git we're talking about.

 ### Repositories Config

 The repositories config is realistically what makes Malachite churn repo butter internally.
-It's the whole purpose of what it does, and because of that we've tried to come up with a neat little system so as to help facilitate many packages without having to type each url out a million times.
+It's the whole purpose of what it does, and because of that we've tried to come up with a neat little system to help facilitate many packages without having to type each URL out a million times.

 ```toml
 [repositories]